Azure/azure-sdk-for-net/sdk/core/Azure.Core/samples/DynamicContent.md

 When working with JSON from Azure services, you can learn what properties are available in the JSON response content from the REST API documentation for the service, examples in the protocol method documentation, or by expanding the [Dynamic View](https://learn.microsoft.com/visualstudio/debugger/watch-and-quickwatch-windows) in Visual Studio.

-To behave as much as possible like Azure SDK model types, `DynamicData` allows JSON members to be accessed using PascalCase property names, and will write any added properties with camelCase names.
-If there is a need to bypass these name mappings, JSON members can be accessed with exact strings using property indexers.
+If you are using `DynamicData` with the `DynamicCaseMapping.PascalToProperty` setting and there is a need to bypass these name mappings, JSON members can be accessed with exact strings using property indexers.

 ```C# Snippet:AzureCoreSetPropertyWithoutCaseMapping
 Response response = client.GetWidget();